Analyzing Primary Sources: Learning from Images

 They say pictures are worth a thousand words.
 Primary source images, whether they are photographs or prints, provide windows into unique perspectives of people, places, and events.
-The analysis of primary source images helps scaffold and differentiate learning and aligns closely to the Common Core State Standards (CCSS).
+The analysis of primary source images helps scaffold and differentiate learning and aligns closely to the Common Core English Language Arts Standards (CCSS).

-The Library of Congress is a treasure trove of primary source images, the bulk of which you will find in the American Memory collections and the Prints & Photographs collections.
-Image source sets are included in the Themed Link Sets (more coming soon) and most Primary Source Picks posts.
+The Library of Congress is a treasure trove of primary source images, the bulk of which you will find in the Digital collections and the Prints & Photographs collections.
+Image source sets are included in the Themed Link Sets and most Primary Source Picks posts.
 You’ll find lots of primary source image activities in the Teaching & Learning section and search advice and more in the Tech Tips & Tutorials section.
-And don’t forget the Featured Images archive.
+And don’t forget the Featured Sources archive, which features hundreds of guided primary source analysis activities.

 OBSERVE: Identify and note details